takari/team-documentation/en/03-installation/01-chapter3.markdown

     tdm-1.0.0

 As a next step you need to move this directory to a suitable location.
-The requirements are simply that the user that will run TDM has read access to the path.
+The only requirements is that the user that will run TDM has read access to the path.

-We suggest to follow the operating specific recommendations e.g. on Linux or OSX install TDM into /opt or /usr/local and avoid path names containing spaces such as "Program Files".
+We suggest to follow the operating system specific recommendations e.g. on Linux or OSX install TDM into /opt or /usr/local and avoid path names containing spaces such as "Program Files".

     /opt/tdm-1.0.0
     C:\tools\tdm-1.0.0